IBS is an increasingly common condition. What is it, what causes it – and what can you do, if anything, to beat it?

 One in five people in the UK suffers from Irritable Bowel Syndrome which leaves them struggling with stomach cramps, bloating and a variety of digestive issues.
 An increasing common condition, it is still often misdiagnosed due to symptoms that are similar to a number of other health complaints, including more serious issues such as Crohn’s and ulcerative colitis.

 In a follow-up to International IBS Awareness Month, we asked Dr Paul Wilson, a consultant gastroenterologist at Spire Parkway Hospital, Solihull, to answer some often-asked questions about IBS.

 What is IBS and what are the symptoms?

 IBS is a common, long-term condition of the digestive system and can affect some people more severely than others.
 Flare-ups can last a few days to months at a time and often occur during periods of stress or after eating certain foods.
 The main symptoms are alternating constipation and diarrhoea (although some individuals may have a predominance of either), abdominal pain or discomfort and bloating.
 IBS usually first develops when a person is in their twenties.

 Are there any foods I can eat to prevent IBS?

 Sticking to a healthy diet should help.
 Include fresh fruit and vegetables and cut down on processed food.
-Stopping smoking and reducing alcohol intake are two immediate steps sufferers can take which usually improves their situation.
+Stopping smoking and reducing alcohol intake are two immediate steps which usually improves the situation.

 Should I take medication?

-First, visit your GP.
-He or she will document your symptoms and examine you to make sure you are suffering from IBS and not something more ‘sinister’.
-Once they have carried out an examination they will be in a position to decide whether medication or simply a change of diet and lifestyle would be the best path for you to take – it may well be a mixture of both.
+First visit your GP who will document your symptoms and examine you to make sure you are suffering from IBS and not something more ‘sinister’.
+They can then decide on medication or a change of diet and lifestyle – or a combination of both.

 Will exercise ease my IBS or make it worse?